Sylvn001/crud-angularjs/README.md

 ## 🚀 How start

-- Install dependencies using `yarn`
+- Install dependencies -> go to directory front and run `npm install`
 - start web server in localhost using `yarn dev`

 ## 🕸️ Test in WEB